7 Places You Have to Visit in the Cultural Triangle of Sri Lanka

 Spend a few hours exploring the various caves and appreciating the rich details in the wall paintings.
 The temple is located just 20-30 minutes away from Sigiriya Rock.

-Where to stay in Dambulla: You can stay in Sigiriya which is only about 30 minutes away by car, or check out Diyabubula, a 5 bedroom eco-luxury jungle hideaway that was built with sustainability at the forefront.
-Diyabubula is the perfect retreat if you want to be immersed in nature – it is shaded by dense canopy and is filled with the sounds of birds chirping, butterflies fluttering and monkeys jumping from tree to tree.
-Read my full hotel review here, or check out the various room types (bamboo grove, water villa, tree house) at their website!
+Where to stay in Dambulla: You can stay in Sigiriya which is only about 30 minutes away by car, or check out Diyabubula, a 5 bedroom eco-luxury jungle hideaway.
+Read my full hotel review here, or check out the various room types (bamboo grove, water villa, tree house) at their website.
+Jetwing Lake is another popular option if you prefer to be based near the Dambulla Cave temples – it is just a 5 minute drive away.
+Click here to check rates and availability at Jetwing Lake.

 6. Temple of the Sacred Tooth in Kandy